The Day I Gave up Control

 Africa, Zimbabwe, I had never been there before.

 How would we live?
 What would we eat?
 How would we get along with the people there?
-We were not used to speaking English nor had Tari been to an English speaking school before.
+We neither were used to speaking English nor had Tari been to an English speaking school before.
 What about diseases and dangerous situations?
-Wouldn’t we be in danger in a strange culture not knowing their customs and traditions?
 All of these questions and more had been almost dissolved when we stood at the airport in Munich on the 2nd of November 2013.

 I had given up control to take off for a life-transforming adventure.